yowainwright/pastoralist/README.md

 - Provide caveats, code examples, and more documentation
 - **Note:** the shape of the `pastoralist` object may change rapidly currently to improve the API.

+## Thanks

+Shout out to [Brayant Cabrera](https://github.com/bryantcabrera) and the infamous [Mardin](https://github.com/mardinyadegar) for all the fun conversation, insights, and pairing around this topic.

 ---

 Made by [@yowainwright](https://github.com/yowainwright) for fun with passion!
 MIT, 2022